 Abstract

 We estimate sector‐specific transport mode elasticities in international trade using newly available bilateral trade data disaggregated by mode and sector for 2016–2019.
 We rely on an instrumental variable approach that exploits the interaction of global, mode‐specific cost shocks with exogenous bilateral geography to identify elasticities for 21 manufacturing sectors.
-The estimates reveal substantial heterogeneity, ranging from statistically insignificant values near zero to 11.4, with high value‐to‐weight sectors such as pharmaceuticals and energy exhibiting greater sensitivity to mode costs than bulk and heavy goods sectors such as motor vehicles/parts and paper products.
-We embed these estimates in a multi‐country, multi‐sector general equilibrium trade model with endogenous mode choice and input–output linkages.
-In a counterfactual experiment using observed global changes in air, sea, and road costs, we show that accounting for heterogeneous sectoral mode elasticities alters both the average and the distribution of welfare effects across countries.
-These results highlight the importance of incorporating modal heterogeneity in empirical and quantitative analyses of trade.
+Our estimates reveal substantial heterogeneity, ranging from statistically insignificant values near zero to 11.4, with high value‐to‐weight sectors exhibiting greater sensitivity to mode costs.
+We embed these estimates in a multi-country, multi-sector general equilibrium trade model with endogenous mode choice and input–output linkages.
+Counterfactual simulations of global changes in air transport costs show that allowing for sectoral heterogeneity in transport-mode responses leads to substantial differences in trade outcomes relative to a uniform-elasticity benchmark.